 This is a rather particular chant titled “They Have Heard Thy Name.”
 It was written by Yogananda.
 It’s a heartfelt prayer asking God to give comfort to those who are suffering.

-They have come to Thy door, Lord, they have come to Thy door;
+LYRICS: They have heard Thy name, the blind halt and lame.
+(2) They have come to Thy door, Lord, they have come to Thy door; Give them an audience, Lord.

-They have come to Thy door, Lord, they have come to Thy door;
+They have heard Thy name, the blind halt and lame.
+(2) Those who are in despair, wipe Thou their tears!
+(2) They have come to Thy door, Lord, they have come to Thy door; Give them an audience, Lord.

 Tonight’s celebration of Master’s birthday was perfect.